Rakshithkakathkar/netflix-gpt/README.md

 - Added MainContainer with Video Background and Title
 - Fetching trailer details using custom hook and save in store
 - Embed video and make it auto play on screen
+- Secondary Container with movie list and cards
+- Custom hook for popular, upcoming, trending and top rated movies

 # Features